Combine Training

 Sean Hooey (University of Cincinnati OT) – 40 yard dash went from 5.67 pre-test to 5.25 at Pro Day.
 Bench Press went from 12 reps to 18 reps.
 Sean went from a 999 rating (not on any lists) to performing so well at his Pro Day that the St. Louis Rams signed him to a contract.
 He played three seasons on practice squads for the Rams, Jets and 49ers

 Detroit Lions RB Joique Bell went to California to train for the combine and ran a 4.68.
-He came to TPTC for a month and ran a 4.51 at his Pro Day.
+He trained with Jim for one month and ran a 4.51 at his Pro Day.

 Edwin Baker of the New Orleans Saints did the same thing, running over a tenth of a second faster on his 40-yard dash after working out at TPTC for less than a month.